risingwavelabs/risingwave-docs/docs/guides/sink-to-postgres.md

 ### Parameters​

-All WITH options are required.
+All WITH options are required unless noted.

 |Parameter or clause|Description|
 |---|---|